Stock events for Arbutus Biopharma Corp. (ABUS)

 Overview of Arbutus Biopharma Corp.’s business

-Arbutus Biopharma Corp. is a clinical-stage biopharmaceutical company focused on discovering, developing, and commercializing novel therapeutics for infectious diseases, particularly a functional cure for chronic hepatitis B virus (cHBV) infection.
-The company's pipeline includes Imdusiran (AB-729), an RNAi therapeutic in Phase 1 and Phase 2a clinical trials to suppress HBV antigens, and AB-101, an oral PD-L1 inhibitor in Phase 1a/1b clinical trials to reawaken patients' HBV-specific immune response.
-Arbutus Biopharma also focuses on maximizing its in-house developed Lipid Nanoparticle (LNP) delivery technology, which is used in RNA delivery systems.
+Arbutus Biopharma Corporation is a clinical-stage biopharmaceutical company focused on discovering, developing, and commercializing novel therapeutics for infectious diseases, particularly chronic hepatitis B virus (cHBV) infection.
+The company operates within the Healthcare sector and the Biotechnology industry, leveraging its expertise in liposomal drug delivery and RNA interference.
+Its major product candidates include Imdusiran (AB-729), an RNAi therapeutic in Phase 2a clinical trials designed to suppress all HBV antigens, and AB-101, an oral PD-L1 inhibitor in Phase 1a/1b clinical trials aimed at reawakening patients' HBV-specific immune response.
+The company also previously developed and generated royalties from liposomal formulations of off-patent cancer drugs.

 ABUS’s Geographic footprint